-What is alectinib (Alectinib) and why is the latest news a positive step for lung cancer patients?
+What is alectinib (Alecensa) and why is the latest news a positive step for lung cancer patients?

-How effective is alectinib (Alectinib)?
-The latest news and updates.
+How effective is alectinib (Alecensa)?
+The latest news and updates

-What does this mean, and why is this significant for patients with lung cancer worldwide?
+So what does the recommendation mean, and why is it significant for patients with lung cancer worldwide?

 At the moment it’s only approved for patients who have already taken the medicine crizotinib, but their NSCLC has worsened, or who cannot tolerate crizotinib.